Heading to the lake for some shinny this winter? New study finds more children dying due to unstable ice | CBC News

 There could also be more agencies devoted to monitoring the ice and issuing outlooks or advisories as to ice conditions, something that Germany and Italy use, which helped reduce their winter ice drownings in the early and late winter months, according to the study.

-Chartrand shares his experience mainly as a warning to others that the lake hadn't yet frozen yet.
+Chartrand shares his experience mainly as a warning to others that the lake hadn't frozen yet.
 That day, he remembers seeing more than a dozen people on the ice, albeit closer to shore, including a mother pulling a child on a toboggan.
 He still believes skating or spending any time on the lake is something everyone should do, but just under the right conditions.

 "I would encourage everybody to go," he said.
-"But just maybe stay closer to the shore, or maybe do a do a test before."
+"But just maybe stay closer to the shore, or maybe do a test before."

 But most importantly, Sharma said, be aware of the weather in the days before.
 Climate change is causing more swings back and forth in temperatures, something that climatologists have nicknamed "winter weirding," which can weaken ice.